-Each project begins as a proposal from a nonprofit organization and is developed in partnership with the organization and its constituents.
+Each project begins as a proposal from a community-based organization and is developed in partnership with the organization and its constituents.

 We prioritize partnership opportunities which foreground equitable approaches to addressing racial, gender and class disparities.
 We work with organizations that are deeply rooted in the communities they serve, and use the design process as a means to convene new allies and supporters for our partner organizations, expanding their organizational capacity, while strategically including their current stakeholders, staff, and end users.